Introducing the New Sanitary Fogger™, the Better Way to Clean Anything, Anywhere

 “We looked for an effective way for children and adults to sanitize their surroundings and feel safe wherever they go,” says Robson.
 “We wanted a viable alternative to hand sanitizers that dry out your hands and disinfectant wipes which end up in the landfill.
 We knew there had to be a better way.”

-According to Robson, the Sanitary Fogger’s 25 ml reservoir complies with airport security regulations for carry-on luggage, so travelers can even fog their seating area and the restroom on the plane.
+According to Robson, the Sanitary Fogger’s 25 ml reservoir complies with airport security regulations for carry-on luggage, so travellers can even fog their seating area and the restroom on the plane.

 Sanitary Fogger Inc. will also be launching a new program in January that offers schools the opportunity to fundraise with the product.